ole-vi/Privatebin/README.md

 You need to download PrivateBin from official site and change setting.

 1. Clone this repository and `cd` to the folder.
-1. Download PrivateBin image
+1. Download PrivateBin the latest image
-  1. Go to [PrivateBin GitHub account](https://github.com/PrivateBin/PrivateBin/releases) and download the latest image.
-  1. Expand the PrivateBin file and move it in the folder